Applied-Machine-Learning-2021/final-project-the-boston-project/README.md

 ## Dealing with the Lidar Data

 In this colab we tried to create a visualization of the x,y,z coordinates of the lidar data within txt file converted from an laz file that we got from the kyfromeabove website.
 Then we attempted to create a heatmap to show the concentration of lidar data to check of there is a consistent and structured distribution of lidar data to possibly create a sliding window method to check for cemetaries in specific areas.

+(make sure to download and upload the [text file](https://drive.google.com/file/d/1CnCDpMl9y4iup3bMu8QiCI4asl5WPkY_/view?usp=sharing) before running code)

 This function allowed us to view the lidar data